MarkoPerkusic/maze_solver/README.md

 1. Compile the scout.erl file using Erlang's compiler.

-2.Start the solver by calling the start_link/0 function in the scout module.
+2.Start the solver by calling the start_link/1 function in the scout module: scout:start_link(self()).
+You will be prompted to enter a maze file path.
+You will have 2 options.
+Option1 - press Enter and it will load default map: maps/test_map.txt Option2 - enter custom path, e.g: maps/my_maze.txt
 The solver will automatically start exploring the maze from the entrance to the exit based on the assumptions mentioned above.

-To stop the solver, you can use the stop/0 function.
+To stop the solver, you can use the stop/0 function: scout:stop(whereis(scout)).

 Customization:
 The solver's behavior can be customized by modifying the code.
 If you wish to change the movement directions, entrance and exit locations, or maze representation,